SagaHealthcareIT/mirthsync/README.md

 ## Current release

-The current stable version of mirthSync is "2.1.0"
+The current stable version of mirthSync is "2.0.1"

 There is a release candidate of mirthSync "2.1.0" that supports selectively pushing arbitrary paths in the target directory to Mirth.
-This allows, for instance, the ability to push only the configurationMap or a single channel or channel group by specifying a base path within the target directory to use as a starting point for find the files to push.
+This allows, for instance, the ability to push only the ConfigurationMap or a single channel or channel group by specifying a base path within the target directory to use as a starting point for find the files to push.

-**NOTE** 2.1.0 includes new features that break compatibility in a very minor way.
-Previously, resources weren't pushed by default but this changes in 2.1.0.
+**NOTE** 2.1.0 includes new features that break compatibility in minor ways.
+There are new command line options and new defaults for the ConfigurationMap.

+You must now add a flag to your command line to allow for pushing the ConfigurationMap - without the flag, it will not get included in the push.

+Resources are now properly included in a push.

-They're now being pushed by default.
-Also, previous versions of mirthSync were not pushing the configurationMap.
-The ability to push the configurationMap has been added to this version but defaults to false to preserve backward compatibility.
-If you're trying out 2.1.0, be careful to test thoroughly in a dev environment in case there are undiscovered bugs in the new features.
+If you're trying out 2.1.0, be careful to test thoroughly in a dev environment first.

 ## Changes

-### Plans for 2.1.x

-Support pushing and pulling arbitrary channels and/or channel groups

-### Status
+### 2.1.0 (Pre-Release)

-- the current filter is mostly working for pushes but doesn't do anything for downloads. needs more testing
-- need to implement more tests, the current tests missed the fact that the configurationMap and resourceMap would not push
+- Selective push
+- Testing against mirth 3.11

 ### 2.0.10

 Small change that shouldn't impact the current directory layout.
-This change allows for forward and backward slashes in channel group names by encoding the slashes using a http url encode syntax.
+This change allows for forward and backward slashes in channel group names by encoding the slashes using an HTTP URL encode syntax.

 ### 2.0.9